Peru's alpine herders revive ancient technologies to face the future

 The restored systems incorporate “grey” infrastructure such as PVC pipes, water valves and fences and “green” elements such as restoration of grasslands and wetlands.

-The restoration minimised the need for regular maintenance work since labour is in short supply, with the young and able moving to cities for better jobs.
+The restoration minimized the need for regular maintenance work since labor is in short supply, with the young and able moving to cities for better jobs.

 “It is not enough to just improve their infrastructure or water availability.
-If people are not organised to manage the infrastructure, it will collapse sooner or later,” Zapata said.
+If people are not organized to manage the infrastructure, it will collapse sooner or later,” Zapata said.

-Julio Postigo, a Peruvian expert on pastoralism in high altitudes, said poor, marginalised communities needed support from government to revive the ancient structures - just as families were supported centuries ago.
+Julio Postigo, a Peruvian expert on pastoralism in high altitudes, said poor, marginalized communities needed support from government to revive the ancient structures - just as families were supported centuries ago.

 “You’re talking about an empire that decided that that infrastructure was going to be built.”

-TMI said it was looking to train and work with the Peruvian government and other organisations to replicate the success of projects in central Peru.
+TMI said it was looking to train and work with the Peruvian government and other organizations to replicate the success of projects in central Peru.

 But reviving ancient water systems must be part of a wider plan to help communities cope with climate change, said Postigo.